 New students tell us they’re glad they’ve discovered VCFA; our graduates say they’re trying to find their way to Vermont College of Fine Arts all over again.

-Our students tell us that they’ve discovered the tools they need to face head-on the human experience and transform it into art, that they now know how to carry on as a writers and teachers and humans, awake in the world.
+Our students tell us that they’ve discovered the tools they need to face—head-on—the human experience and transform it into art, and that they now know how to carry on as a writers and teachers and humans, awake in the world.